UlordChain/Ulord-platform/README.md

-# Ulord Platform - The Most Powerfull Infrastructure for Content Distribution Applications
+# Ulord Platform - The Most Powerful Infrastructure for Content Distribution Applications
 [中文](./README_zh.md)

 Welcome to the Ulord Platform source code repository!
 Ulord platform software enables developers to create and deploy high-performance, horizontally scalable, blockchain infrastructure upon which content distribution applications can be built.